trueos/sysadm/docs/api_reference/classes/systemmanager.rst

 List Sysctls
 ============

-The "sysctllist" action lists returns the list of all setable sysctl values.
-Since there are many, the example responses in this section have been truncated to just show a few.
+The "sysctllist" action lists returns the list of all configurable sysctl values.
+Since there are many, the example responses in this section have been truncated.

 **REST Request**